timotejroiko/discord.js-light/README.md

 ### guildStickersUpdate

 Event fired instead of the standard sticker events when the sticker cache is disabled.
+If the stickers cache is disabled, stickerCreate, stickerUpdate and stickerDelete will never be fired.

 ```js
 client.on("guildStickersUpdate", stickers => {